Safety

 mechanical hazards

 A type of confined space hazard that exists when electrical or mechanical equipment may be accidentally activated.
-Mechanical hazards are one of three types of general confined space hazards.
+Mechanical hazards are a type of general hazard.

 no-entry rescues

 A rescue performed while the rescuer remains outside of the confined space.
-Authorized attendants may perform no-entry rescues.
+Authorized attendants must perform no-entry rescues.

 Occupational Safety and Health Administration

 OSHA.
-A government agency under the U.S. Dept. of Labor.
-OSHA helps employers reduce injuries, illnesses, and deaths in the workplace.
+A government agency under the U.S. Department of Labor that helps employers reduce injuries, illnesses, and deaths in the workplace.
+The Occupational Safety and Health Administration maintains a set of requirements for entering and working in confined spaces.

 OSHA